 The top batsman is the player who scores the most runs.
 The top bowler is the player with the most wickets taken.
 Should multiple players have the same number of wickets, then the bowler with the least runs conceded wins.

-Should two players tie, dead heat rules usually apply.
+Should 2 players tie, dead heat rules usually apply.
 This means your stake is divided by the number of players tied.
-For example, if three players tied and you staked 3 mBTC on a 12.0 pick, you’d get paid out on a 1 mBTC stake at 12.0.
+For example, if 3 players tied and you staked 3 mBTC on a 12.0 pick, you’d get paid out on a 1 mBTC stake at 12.0.
 This could vary between sportsbooks so it’s always worth checking their rules.

 These markets are a huge part of cricket betting.
-You’re able to bet over or under a certain total for teams overall scores, individual player scores, runs in a specific over or even runs from a specific ball.
-The latter two giving quick settlements in an otherwise long form game.
+You’re able to bet over or under a certain total for team’s overall scores, individual player scores, runs in a specific over or even runs from a specific ball.
+The latter 2 give quick settlements in an otherwise long-form game.

 Top tips for cricket betting

 Beware of the rain…